“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 The name I chose was Spectra.

 When a prism intercepts white light, it doesn’t destroy it — it reveals it.
 White light looks uniform, monolithic, simple.
 The prism shows you that it is not.
-It is composed of countless frequencies, each with its own energy, each occupying its own position across the spectrum.
-The prism makes visible what was always there, hidden inside apparent simplicity.
+It makes visible what was always there, hidden inside apparent simplicity.

 m1.1:int32 = load v1.1:int32